Our Firm’s Principals

 Associate Director, Government Affairs & Legislative Policy

 Kenny Hodge has been with Kimbell & Associates since June of 2010 and currently serves as Associate Director, Government Affairs and Legislative Policy.
-Kenny assists with the legislative policy and government affairs work at Kimbell & Associates including drafting of weekly firm memos, covering Congressional hearings, analyzing specific legislation, maintaining contacts with Capitol Hill staff, and administrating the firm’s website and client portal.
+Kenny assists with the legislative policy and government affairs work at Kimbell & Associates including drafting of weekly firm memos, covering Congressional hearings, analyzing specific legislation, maintaining contacts with Capitol Hill staff and members, particularly with the House and Senate Appropriations Committees.

 James J. Hennelly